Warm, witty, and refreshingly original, this is a compelling and exquisitely written debut.

 It’s 1976 in Hanley, Minnesota, and there’s a bicentennial parade in the works.
 Is this a job for lunch ladies?
 Their answer would be “no.” Dragged into the task each finds ridiculous, Crystal, Coralene, and Sheila must craft food stands that the school district will present to parade goers on Independence Day.

-Early Praise For Lunch Ladies
+Praise For Lunch Ladies

 Jodi Thompson Carr